PhilPlantMan/shimadzu-rearray-generator/README.md

 ### Distribution

-This application is indended to be shared with users in a 'frozen' executable.
+This application is intended to be shared with users in a 'frozen' executable.
 This avoids users having to install python, worry about dependences and enables them to interact with the application in a familiar way.
-The script `shimadzu-rearray-generator.py` can still be ran within a development enviroment if required.
+The script `shimadzu-rearray-generator.py` can still be ran within a development environment if required.

 The distribution is constructed using `pyinstaller`.
-It is worth familiarsing yourself with this module.
+It is worth familiarising yourself with this module.

-To create a distribution:
+A distribution is created within CMD:

 1. Install pyinstaller: `pip install pyinstaller'
+2. Change directory to repository directory
-2. In the terminal, run `pyinstaller shimadzu-rearray-generator.spec shimadzu-rearray-generator.py`
+3. Run `pyinstaller shimadzu-rearray-generator.spec shimadzu-rearray-generator.py`
-3. The `.spec` file defines, amost other things, what other files are bundled with the distribution.
+4. The `.spec` file defines, anmost other things, what other files are bundled with the distribution.
-4. A `dist` directory will be produced that can be deployed to customers.
+5. A `dist` directory will be produced that can be deployed to customers.

 ## For Users